enzo-project/enzo-e/principles.rst

 conflict and improve cache reuse.
 Block size, data alignment, and data structure padding are all controllable through Enzo-P's parameter file.

+The **Particle** class represents particles associated with blocks in the AMR hierarchy.
+It can represent multiple particle types, with particles in each type having arbitrary attributes (though a minimal particle type must have a position).
+For efficiency, particles are allocated and operated on a *batch* at a time, where the number of particles in each batch is specified by the user.
+Particles within a batch can be stored in two different ways: by particle, or by attribute, which again can affect efficiency.
+Additionally, storing particles in fixed-sized batches should aid in the implementation of efficient accelerator-based code (CUDA, OpenACC, etc.) for particles.

 Scalability
 -----------